clux/probes.hugo/content/post/2019-04-29-rust-on-kubernetes.md

 To see how it's all put together, you can browse the source for [operator-rs](https://github.com/clux/operator-rs); a full example that you can deploy directly onto kube with its [7MB docker image](https://github.com/clux/operator-rs/blob/master/Dockerfile) using only the [necessary access](https://github.com/clux/operator-rs/blob/master/yaml/deployment.yaml)

 ## Unresolved problems
-This is a **very early stage happy path**.
-It works for custom resources very well, but any other resources can benefit from `k8s-openapi`.
+This is an **early stage happy path**.
+It works for custom resources very well, but any other resources can benefit from `k8s-openapi` as a side-dependency at the moment.

-### Overly generic abstractions?
+### When can we use this for Pods/Deployments/X?
-The chosen abstraction in the `kube` client is one targetting an `ApiResource`, which maps cleanly onto a url of the form `/apis/{group}/v1/namespaces/{namespace}/{resource}`.
-A lot of the kube apis has that format, but this struct is probably too simplistic to be reuseable between all native structs:
+The chosen abstraction in the `kube` client is one targetting an `ApiResource`, which maps onto a url of the form `/apis/{group}/v1/namespaces/{namespace}/{resource}`.
+A lot of the kube apis use that format (pods has `/api/v1/namespaces/{namespace}/pods/`), so it might be somewhat be reuseable between all native structs once we get some optionals in this:

 ```rust
 pub struct ApiResource {